NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria: Methodology

 This mixed-strategy formulation inspired a behavioral strategy analogue.
 For behavioral strategy profile $\pi = (\pi^{(1)}, \pi^{(2)})$ and reference behavioral strategy profile $\rho = (\rho^{(1)}, \rho^{(2)})$, we design the analogous objective:

 where $R_1(\tau)$ denotes player 1's payoff along trajectory $\tau$ (a path of actions to a terminal node), $o$ denotes an observation (information set) of player 1, and both trajectories $\tau$ and observations $o$ are sampled under the strategy profile $\pi$.
 The first term preserves the expected payoff structure, while the regularization term aggregates Kullback--Leibler (KL) divergences across all observations.
-This design choice for regularization enables efficient estimation within RL frameworks, though it introduces a heuristic element by depending on the opponent's strategy $\pi^{(2)}$.
+This design choice for regularization enables efficient estimation within RL frameworks, though it introduces a heuristic element: the expectation over $o$ is taken under the joint policy $\pi$, so the weight placed on each information set depends on the opponent's strategy $\pi^{(2)}$ and on $\pi^{(1)}$ itself through the induced visitation distribution.

 \paragraph{Connection to Partially Observable MDPs.} The shift to behavioral strategies allows a crucial reduction to single-agent RL.
 When opponent's strategy $\pi^{(-i)}$ is fixed, the game reduces to a Partially Observable Markov Decision Process (POMDP) from player $i$'s perspective~\citep{greenwald2013solving}.
-In this view, a behavioral strategy is equivalent to a stochastic policy in POMDP.
+In this view, a behavioral strategy is equivalent to a stochastic policy in a POMDP.
 Thus, we can leverage any single-agent policy gradient method to optimize the regularized objective in Equation~\ref{eq:regularized_objective_behavioral}.
 Specifically, the policy and KL regularization gradients can both be estimated via trajectory sampling.

 \paragraph{Practical Algorithm.} These insights lead to our main algorithmic contribution, \emph{Nash Policy Gradient} (\textsc{NashPG}) presented in Algorithm~\ref{alg:nash_pg}.
 At each iteration, trajectories are collected under the current joint policy.
 Both players then use these trajectories to estimate their policy and KL regularization gradients, and perform regularized policy gradient updates.
 After $K$ such updates, the reference policies are reset to the updated policies, and this process is repeated for $T$ outer iterations.
 The parameters $K$ and $T$ can be chosen according to the available computational budget.